sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 The following code example shows how to insert OLE Object as an icon.
 For this purpose, the [DocumentBuilder](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/) class exposes the [insertOleObjectAsIcon](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/insertoleobjectasicon/) method:

 {{< gist "aspose-words-gists" "82ca803e5833cb807b7e1c5111066cb0" "insert-ole-object-as-icon.js" >}}

-The following code example shows how to inserts an embedded OLE object as an icon from a stream into the document:

-{{< gist "aspose-words-gists" "4996b573cf231d9f66ab0d1f3f981222" "insert-ole-object-as-icon-using-stream.cs" >}}

 ## Insert Online Video